Events

 We’d love for you and your family to come join the fun and learning that is happening at our Library!
 Our events calendar is always busy with events, classes, courses, book clubs, gatherings, and more.
 Take a moment to check out our online calendar and see upcoming events for all ages.

-SIGNUP for Zionsville Wednesday Tales for Tots
+SIGNUP for Zionsville Monday Tales for Tots Session

 English Language Classes for Adults